Positive Behaviorial Interventions and Support

 - Constantly teach and refer to our school-wide expectations.

-- Provide students with more praise than correction.
+- Provide students with more praise than corrections.

-- Talk to students with respect using positive voice tone.
+- Talk to students with respect using positive voice tones.

 - Actively engage everyone in the class during instruction.

 - Use pre-correcting, prompting, and redirecting as we teach.